Unity-Technologies/ml-agents/docs/Migrating.md

 recieved from `GetObjectData()` will be the observation sent to the trainer.

 ### LSTM models from previous releases no longer supported
-The way the Unity Inference Engine processes LSTM (recurrent neural networks) has changed.
+The way that Sentis processes LSTM (recurrent neural networks) has changed.
 As a result, models trained with previous versions of ML-Agents will not be usable at inference if they were trained with a `memory` setting in the `.yaml` config file.
 If you want to use a model that has a recurrent neural network in this release of ML-Agents, you need to train